JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-17-androidqgestures.md

 In the example above, we exclude both the minimum and maximum area of the brightness slider from navigation gestures.

-Important to know is that you should define the `systemGestureExclusionRects` in coordinates relative to the `View`/`ViewGroup` you are applying the exclusion `Rect`s on!
+Important to know is that you should define the `systemGestureExclusionRects` in coordinates relative to the `View`/`ViewGroup` you are applying the exclusion `Rects` on!

 In the example above we apply them on the brightness slider so we use coordinates relative to the slider (notice the use of `width` and `height`).
 But we can also apply the exclusion to the parent (notice the use of `left` and `right`):